ghc-proposals/ghc-proposals/proposals/0000-no-implicit-forall.rst

 ----------

 There are two independent motivations, education and a unified namespace.
-Compliments the unified namespace proposal (`#270`_) by making all bindings usable in type signatures.
+Complements the unified namespace proposal (`#270`_) by making all bindings usable in type signatures.

 Education
 ~~~~~~~~~